gensyn-ai/blockassist/README.md

 </div>

 **BlockAssist** is an AI assistant that learns from its user’s actions in Minecraft.
 The assistant appears in-game with you, starting with only basic knowledge of the game’s commands.
-As you play, it learns how to assist you in building, learning directly from your actions.
+As you play, it learns how to assist you in building, drawing from a rotating mix of curated structures—from cozy cottages and towers to greenhouses, docks, and domes.
 It shows an early demo of _assistance learning_ - a new paradigm for aligning agents to human preferences across domains.

 Steps:
 1. Follow setup instructions below